DenysSk1204/users_management/README.md

-This is a little script for users managment in Linux systems.
+This is a little script for users management in Linux systems.